ultrar0sa/selene-game/README.md

 ## "newer" features

+- full "moon burn" segement now avaliable
 - better parser (can recognize strings longer than a single word)
 - the ability to move
 - the inability to access capsule target objects while in space
+- flags to handle game state

 ## to add in future

 - better handling of failed commands
-- flags to handle game state
-- fix, radio actions
 - more target objects